Sales surge at Lowe’s as the homebound take on more projects

 Online sales soared 106%, while sales at stores open at least a year climbed 30.1%.
 Sales at U.S. stores open at least a year rose 30.4%.

+A day earlier, rival Home Depot reported a 23% jump in third-quarter sales.

 Lowe’s earned $692 million, or 91 cents per share, for the period ended Oct.
 30. That included a $1.1 billion pre-tax loss on extinguishment of debt related to its third-quarter $3 billion cash tender offer.
-A year earlier the Mooresville, North Carolina-based company earned $1 billion, or $1.36 per share.
+A year earlier the company earned $1 billion, or $1.36 per share.

-Removing the charge, earnings were $1.98 per share, which was a penny better than Wall Street’s expectations.
+Removing the charge, earnings were $1.98 per share, which was a penny better than Wall Street expectations.

 The company said that in the final quarter of the year it expects per-share earnings of between $1.10 and $1.20.
 With Wall Street already projecting earnings of $1.16 per share, Lowe’s expectations for the fourth quarter leave a lot of room on the downside.